koendv/openscad-raspberrypi/README.md

 The preference panel is accessed using the menu *Edit->Preferences->3D View*.
 The preferences panel has four settings for anaglyphs: color scheme, eye separation, out of screen, and near clipping plane.

 - *color scheme* A good color scheme for anaglyphs is "3D Glasses".
 - *eye separation* The *eye separation* slider sets the horizontal distance between the left and right cameras, similar to the horizontal distance between left and right eye.
 Too little eye separation and the 3D effect disappears; too much and you get eyestrain.
-The optimum value depends upon screen size; the bigger the screen the smaller the value.
-Adjust for your viewing comfort.
+As an initial setting, put the slider halfway, in the middle.
 - *out of screen* Objects that appear behind the screen are easier on the eye than objects that appear to stick out from the screen.
 With the *out of screen* slider you can push the objects back, behind the screen.
 Adjust for your viewing comfort.
 - *near clipping plane* The *near clipping plane* slider allows you to set the closest object you still want to see.
 To calibrate, slide *near clipping plane* completely to the left.
 Switch axis on, and turn the object so the axis points straight at you.
 Move the *near clipping plane* slider to the right.
 Notice how the axis pointing at you becomes shorter.
 Adjust until comfortable.
 Do not set *near clipping plane* too much to the right, or the complete model will disappear.